 The residence hall features a common room with adjacent kitchen, quiet study space, and spacious student rooms that can be rented by one to four students.
-Each student's contract also includes a meal plan of seven, fourteen, or twenty-one meals a week.
+Each student's contract also includes a meal plan.
 With no commute and free Internet access, this is a great option for students who live far away-or just in remote areas without access to services.
 Or even for those who want to live on their own but close to home.